 Key Stage 3 – Years 7 to 9

-Key Stage 3 is designed to be a broad education across the disciplines that prepares students for the next stage of their education; in depth specialisation.
+Key Stage 3 is designed to give a broad education across the disciplines that prepares students for the next stage of their education; in depth specialisation.

 At the Priory, we prioritise curriculum-led learning whilst exposing our students to advanced learning experiences.
 We design structured activities to develop debate, collaboration and commitment to resolution, and we initiate self-led projects to promote independent thought, reasoning and confidence.
 In these ways we create an outstanding environment for students to progress and thrive.